sca075/mqtt_vacuum_camera/README.md

 mode: single
 ```

-4) Change the image options directly form the HA integratios UI with a click on configuration.
+4) **Change the image options** directly form the HA integratios UI with a click on configuration.
+ - Image Rotation: 0, 90, 180, 270 (default is 0).
+ - Cropping function (default is 50% of the standard Valetudo size 5210x5210 = 2605x2605).
+ - Base colors are the colors for robot, charger, walls, background, zones etc.
+ - Rooms colors, Room 1 is acrually also the Floor color (for vacuum that do not supports rooms.
-5) Possibilty to integrate multiple vacuums with this integration as per each camera will be named with the vacuum name (vacuum.robot1 = camera.robot1.. vacuum.robotx = camera.robotx)
+5) Possibilty to **integrate multiple vacuums with this integration** as per each camera will be named with the vacuum name (vacuum.robot1 = camera.robot1.. vacuum.robotx = camera.robotx)

 ## In plan:
 1) Improving the rooms zones export to the card (at current it requires manual adjustments).